 Posted By:Dynamic Concrete Pumping , Date: Nov 27, 2020

 Conductors and insulators differ in how they help or hinder the movement of electricity.
-Conductors have very little electrical resistance, while insulators have a lot and can block the flow of electricity.
-Both have their purposes and are necessary for different situations.
+Conductors have very little electrical resistance, while insulators have significant resistance and can block electrical flow.
+Conductors and insulators have unique purposes and are necessary for different situations.

-A cable, for example, might have a metal wire inside to transfer the electricity and an insulating jacket to keep the electricity from reaching other conductive objects.
-Electricians often use rubber protective equipment and construction workers use non-conductive ladders to stop themselves from becoming part of an electrical circuit and experiencing a nasty shock.
+A cable, for example, might have a metal wire inside to transfer electricity and an insulating jacket to keep the electricity from reaching other conductive objects.
+Electricians often use rubber protective equipment, and construction workers use non-conductive ladders to stop themselves from becoming part of an electrical circuit and prevent electric shock.

-Whether a material is a conductor or an insulator can be determined by measuring its resistivity, measured in Ω⋅m, where a high number indicates poor conduction properties and a good insulator.
+You can determine whether a material is a conductor or an insulator by measuring its resistivity in ohm meters (Ω⋅m).
+A high number indicates poor conduction properties and a good insulator.
 Conductors typically have a resistivity of between 10-2 and 10-8 Ω⋅m, while insulators reach between 1011 and 1019 Ω⋅m.
-The areas between constitute semiconductors, with moderate levels of conduction.
+The areas between these numbers constitute semiconductors with moderate levels of conduction.

 - Copper: Copper is a very strong conductor, with a resistivity of 1.68×10-8 Ω⋅m.